dome2048/ohpm/README.md

 	* To be safe, restart openHAB 2.
 On a linux system (including Raspberry Pi), execute `sudo systemctl restart openhab2.service`

 * Test it out at: <http://youropenhabserver:8080/basicui/app?sitemap=ohpm>

+* To silence any of the alerts, hold down the Internet Button for about a second.
+Note that this doesn't change anything in openHAB; it only disables the notifications at the device level.

 ### **NEXT STEPS** ###